Holloways Beach

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 32 trips per day across all routes, resulting in approximately 32 weekly trips per individual stop.
+Service frequency averages 32 trips per day across all routes, equating to approximately 32 weekly trips per individual stop.

 Frequently Asked Questions - Transport